 - The type of subfloor

 There are three methods to installing a hardwood floor, nailing it, gluing it, or letting it float.
 Keep in mind that nails or screws will pierce any moisture barrier when attaching to the sub-floor.
 For cement slab or below-grade installations, consider a floating floor like Easiklip.
-You can create a continuous moisture barrier for wood floors that will protect the floor and prevent leaks.
+You can create a continuous moisture barrier for hardwood floors that will protect the wood flooring and prevent leaks.
 Let's look at the three types of installation and the associated moisture barriers.

 Combining an underlayment with a moisture barrier for wood floors offers protection from moisture and helps reduce sound.
 If you plan to install a floating hardwood floor, Easiklip provides a moisture barrier for hardwood floors that reduces sound.
 Click here to see the new Premium Floor Underlayment.
 It works well with other floating floors, such as engineered or laminate floors.

 It may seem odd to lay down plastic sheets and then drive hundreds of staples or nails through them.
 However, some manufacturers still recommend it as the large area of unpunctured plastic will decrease moisture significantly.

 To avoid puncturing the moisture barrier, install it under the subfloor to protect both the sub and finished floors.
 For example, you would lay the plastic sheeting directly on the dirt, gravel, or cement slab before building the sub-floor.

 If the home's first hardwood floor sits above a crawl space, you should place a 6 mil plastic barrier directly over the dirt in the crawl space.
 It will prevent excess moisture from coming up into the house even with a few feet of open space between the floor joists and the ground.
 This video will show you how to install a moisture barrier in a crawl space.

 3. Moisture Barriers for Glued or Glue-Assist Floors